Skip to Main Content

 Determining the Copyright for images from the internet can be tricky.
 Here are some resources to learn more about the topic.

 Content which has a Creative Commons license is free to download, adapt, distribute, and transmit without having to ask permission.
-Depending on the license, however, there may be certain conditions: you may only be able to use the content for educational purposes, you may have to give attribution, etc. (Licensing characteristics can be found to the left of this box).
-Because licenses vary, always be sure to check the exact terms of the license before using an image.
+Depending on the license, however, there may be certain conditions: you may only be able to use the content for educational purposes, you may have to give attribution, etc. Because licenses vary, always be sure to check the exact terms of the license before using an image.

 Attribution: others can use the work however they like, so long as they give credit